-Every Strand Deep Conditioner for Natural Hair: Shea and Coconut Oil
+Every Strand Shea and Coconut Oil Deep Conditioner

-Purchase link here.
-So you see here that it contains coconut oil which is the bane of my existence because it causes me to break out but because it’s really good to 98% of everybody else, it’s in 98% of all natural hair products.
-I didn’t mind that it was in this product however since it is a wash out product, i.e. won’t be staying in my hair as any type of leave in.
-I could, therefore, stand to benefit from coconut oil’s good properties and then wash it out and style with my favourite sans coconut oil products.
-This was my hair the first time I used the product.
-Granted, I was also washing out a blowout and flat iron so you can see my hair at the front is a little more stretched than usual.
+I could, therefore, stand to benefit from coconut oil’s good properties and then wash it out and style it with my favourite sans coconut oil products.
+This was the first time I used the product.
+I was also washing out a blowout and flat iron so you can see my hair at the front is a little more stretched than usual.

 Looks good and healthy right?
 This product is rich and creamy, thick enough to be applied without a lot of slippery dripping messes.
-When using, I apply to my dry hair, cover with a plastic bag and then a warm towel for 15-30 minutes before I hop into the shower to co-wash or shampoo depending on how dirty my hair is and when my last shampoo was.
-I try to only use shampoo once per month.
-This product I loved so much that I decided to see what else was available in the line.
-Partly because I didn’t want my hair to get used to my new every strand deep conditioner too soon!
-Then my hair may start to not respond to the product as well as it has!
+When using, I apply it to my dry hair, cover it with a plastic baggie, and then my beanie for 15-30 minutes.
+Then, I hop into the shower to co-wash or shampoo depending on how dirty my hair is and when my last shampoo was.

 My Every Strand Deep Conditioner for Natural Hair Family